-UWest is pleased to grant credit for selected Advanced Placement curricula.
-To be eligible for credit, the applicant must have successfully completed both the course and corresponding exam.
-Credit will be granted upon approval once the university receives both the official high school transcript showing a minimum grade of C in the course and the official College Board score report showing that the corresponding AP exam was passed with a minimum score of 3.
-If the high school transcript includes exam results, a separate College Board score report is not needed.
+UWest is pleased to grant credit for selected Advanced Placement (AP) curricula.
+To be eligible for credit, the applicant must have successfully completed both the AP course and corresponding AP exam.
+Credit will be granted upon approval once the university receives both the official high school transcript showing a minimum grade of C in the course and the official College Board score report showing a passing score of 3 or higher on the corresponding AP exam.
+If the official high school transcript includes exam results, a separate College Board score report is not needed.